MooseValley/Sammi/README.md

 * She has 24/7 hour unrestricted access to a large, fully fenced, safe lawn area.

-* She has acres of land to explore - tons of walking trails.
+* She has lots of walking trails to explore with me.

 * She also has other friends: Patty Cakes, 2 cats (Sneaky Cat - aka K-OS, and Friendly Cat - aka D-Struction), and a bunch of chooks.
 More to come soon ...